magsther/awesome-opentelemetry/readme.md

 ### Ingester
-Ingester is a service that reads data from Kafka and writes to the storage backend.
+You can optional use an **Ingester**, which is a service that reads data from Kafka and writes to the storage backend.

 - [Kafka](https://kafka.apache.org) - open-source distributed event streaming platform